Login with Google OAuth in PHP

 Step 6: Initialize Google Client API

-The following script contains the code to make an API call to Google Client API when user clicks the login with google button in user interface.
+The following script contains the code to make an API call to the Google Client API when the user clicks the login with Google button in the user interface.

 config.php